boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/clickhouse.md

 ![Dashboard Parameter](/static/assets/working-with-datasource/data-connectors/images/Clickhouse/Dashboardparameter.png)

->**Note:** Refer the [Dashboard Parameter Documentation](https://help.boldbi.com/working-with-data-sources/dashboard-parameter/) and [Custom Attributes Documentation](https://help.boldbi.com/working-with-data-sources/configuring-custom-attribute/) for more details.
+>**Note:** Refer to the [Dashboard Parameter Documentation](https://help.boldbi.com/working-with-data-sources/dashboard-parameter/) and [Custom Attributes Documentation](https://help.boldbi.com/working-with-data-sources/configuring-custom-attribute/) for more details.

 > **NOTE:**  In future, you can edit the connection information using the [Edit Connection](/working-with-data-sources/editing-a-data-connection/) option.